Menu

 Our immune system protects our body from outside invaders like bacteria, viruses, fungi, and toxins.
 It is made of different organs, cells, and proteins, found in our lymph system.
 Colon health largely influences our immune system.

-The gut plays a role in over 80% of the immune system, and has a direct connection with the brain through the vagus nerve.
+The gut plays a role in over 80% of immune system health, and has a direct connection with the brain through the vagus nerve.
 Poor bacterial balance or dysbiosis is associated with every digestive tract disorder, including auto-immune conditions, psychological and behavioral issues.
 The health of the body and mind are dependent upon a healthy microbiome.

-The food you eat, and your lifestyle choices directly affect the large intestine.
+The food you eat, and your lifestyle choices directly affect intestinal health.
 As a consequence of bad eating habits, many illnesses flourish – worsening our quality of life.
-Many of the foods we eat are difficult to digest.
-Some ingredients we eat are so foreign to our system, it is impossible to digest them without assistance.
+Many of the foods we eat are difficult or impossible to digest.
+What doesn’t digest well, gets stored.

-Colon health influences your immune system – and – colonics can help to remove the toxic sludge leftover from bad food choices and fermentation of poor food combining – quickly and effectively.
-The average person has approximately 5 to 20 pounds of fecal matter resting or lodged in their colon, thereby increasing harmful bacteria.
-This can affect your health negatively and lead to intestinal toxemia, or auto-intoxication.
+Colon health influences your immune system – and – colonics can help to remove stored toxic sludge leftover from bad food choices and fermentation of poor food combining.
+The average person holds approximately 5 to 20 pounds of fecal matter in their colon, thereby increasing the amount of harmful bacteria.
+This can affect your health negatively and lead to intestinal toxemia, or autointoxication.

 • Bloating, indigestion, acid reflux, constipation, diarrhea, low energy levels.